jhugman/uniffi-bindgen-react-native/docs/src/reference/config-yaml.md

 Reducing the number of targets to build for will speed up the edit-compile-run cycle.
 ```

-`packageName` is the name of the Android package that Codegen used to generate the TurboModule.
-This is derived from the `package.json` file, and can almost always be left.
+`packageName` is the name of the Android package that Codegen used to generate the TurboModule. `codegenOutputDir` is the path under which Codegen stores its generated files.
+Both are derived from the `package.json` file, and can almost always be left.

 To customize the `packageName`, you should edit or add the entry at the path `codegenConfig`/`android`/`javaPackageName` in `package.json`.

+To customize the `codegenOutputDir`, you should edit or add the entry at the path `codegenConfig`/`outputDir`/`android` in `package.json`.

 ## `ios`